Tell us what you would like to see or give us an awesome resource to add to this toolkit.

 An LEA that receives at least $30,000 in SSAE program funds must conduct a comprehensive needs assessment that includes, at a minimum, a focus on the three content areas identified as Title IV-A Focus areas.
 (ESEA section 4106(d))

-Districts choosing not to use the Future Ready Needs Assessment Survey will be asked to upload their needs assessment results and analysis in the Online Grants Management System in order to demonstrate the connection of activities to determined need, as required by the Title IV-A federal grant program.
+Districts will be asked to upload their Needs Assessments in the Online Grants Management System as part of the initial consolidated application process.
+Planned activities should be based on identified needs for supplemental student support in the program areas, as required by the Title IV-A federal grant program.

 Districts receiving $30,000 or more are required to: